Comparative genomics: Sequence alignment

+Phylogenetic shadowing, probe conservation across a group of closely related species.

+Whole-genome alignment

+Whole-genome alignment (WGA) involves predicting evolutionary relationships at the nucleotide level between two or more genomes.
+It integrates elements of colinear sequence alignment and gene orthology prediction, presenting a greater challenge due to the vast size and intricate nature of whole genomes.
+Despite its complexity, numerous methods have emerged to tackle this problem because WGAs play a crucial role in various genome-wide analyses, such as phylogenetic inference, genome annotation, and function prediction.
+Thereby, SyRI (Synteny and Rearrangement Identifier) is one such method that utilizes whole genome alignment and it is designed to identify both structural and sequence differences between two whole-genome assemblies.
+By taking WGAs as input, SyRI initially scans for disparities in genome structures.
+Subsequently, it identifies local sequence variations within both rearranged and non-rearranged (syntenic) regions.

 Phylogenetic reconstruction

 Another computational method for comparative genomics is phylogenetic reconstruction.
 It is used to describe evolutionary relationships in terms of common ancestors.
 The relationships are usually represented in a tree called a phylogenetic tree.
 Similarly, coalescent theory is a retrospective model to trace alleles of a gene in a population to a single ancestral copy shared by members of the population.
 This is also known as the most recent common ancestor.
 Analysis based on coalescence theory tries predicting the amount of time between the introduction of a mutation and a particular allele or gene distribution in a population.
 This time period is equal to how long ago the most recent common ancestor existed.
 The inheritance relationships are visualized in a form similar to a phylogenetic tree.
 Coalescence (or the gene genealogy) can be visualized using dendrograms.

 Genome maps

 An additional method in comparative genomics is genetic mapping.
 In genetic mapping, visualizing synteny is one way to see the preserved order of genes on chromosomes.
 It is usually used for chromosomes of related species, both of which result from a common ancestor.
 This and other methods can shed light on evolutionary history.
 A recent study used comparative genomics to reconstruct 16 ancestral karyotypes across the mammalian phylogeny.
 The computational reconstruction showed how chromosomes rearranged themselves during mammal evolution.
 It gave insight into conservation of select regions often associated with the control of developmental processes.
 In addition, it helped to provide an understanding of chromosome evolution and genetic diseases associated with DNA rearrangements.